 (Note that there are three segments, ending with his band gig at O’Haras.)

-In 2001, Kevin, with the help of his brother Craig, composed, performed and recorded with The College of Wooster Percussion Ensemble, the Odyssey – a suite exploring brain injury in four movements: Injury, Coma, Rehabilitation and Celebration of Life.
+In 2001, Kevin, with the help of his brother Craig, composed, performed and recorded a CD with The Kevin Reed Band and The College of Wooster Percussion Ensemble under the direction of Professor Tom Fries…

-He designed, patented, and we build and sell nationally the Trash Kat series of drums through his drum work shop, Athena Music, Inc., DBA: ThunderEcho Drum Company which was formed in 2001.
+Kevin designed, patented, and we built and sold nationally the Trash Kat(TM) series of drums through his drum work shop, Athena Music, Inc., DBA: ThunderEcho Drum Company(TM) which was formed in 2001, but due to Covid supply issues, closed in 2022.
+The last sale of eight Trash Kats was made to the Cleveland Caveliers’

 Kevin’s love of all things Mopar has only intensified over the years.
-He restored a 1968 Dodge Monaco 500 and has completed a 1968 Dodge Polara convertible, similar to the one he drove all through high school.
-Out of spare parts he even built a running engine, diagnostic stand to test vintage Mopar engines independently of a vehicle.
+He restored a 1968 Dodge Polara convertible, similar to the one he drove all through high school.

 In spite of Kevin’s significant, residual disabilities affecting his entire being, involving hearing, speaking, coordination, aphasia, gait and balance, he continues to shatter the stereotype about a person’s capabilities after catastrophic brain injury.